 To access this expert review, join now for only $7.98 / month (billed quarterly as $23.95 on a recurring basis until you cancel).

-We test 10 steam station irons in the CHOICE labs including models from Philips, Sunbeam, Tefal and more.
+We test 10 steam station irons and two ironing systems in the CHOICE labs including models from Philips, Sunbeam, Tefal and more.

 Even if you're not an ironing guru or a crease-free fanatic, a steam station iron could be a worthwhile investment.
 Steam station models are bulky and pricier than your traditional iron, but they're growing in popularity.
-We test 10 models, priced from $100 to $799, to help you:
+Now 'ironing systems' have entered the market with an even heftier price tag.
+They're an all-in-one system with active ironing boards that are equipped with inflation/suction systems to effortlessly iron out the wrinkles in your clothes.
+We test 10 steam stations and two ironing systems, priced from $100 to $2799, to help you:

 Gain full access to this test report and hundreds more product reviews and expert ratings.
 Billed quarterly at $23.95.

 Our test report compares products across these 24 criteria.

 To see the report, become a member or log in now.

 The overall score is made up of performance (70%) and ease of use (30%).